See all articles

 The second approach looks promising, but it's not going to work either when you try to pass `nil` in your hash explicitly: `{ include_processing_payments: nil }`.

-Is there a way to fix that problem and make sure that you get a boolean value assigned correctly?
+Is there a way to fix that problem and ensure you get a boolean value assigned correctly?

 class Calculator